RockyPraxe/We-Love-Thailand-project-1/README.md

 - For the colors i used [Adobe Color Wheel](https://color.adobe.com/create/color-wheel) and [Color Space](https://mycolor.space/)

 - I used [Bytes.dev](https://bytes.dev/) for the responsive design picture for README.md

+- I used [Favicon Generator](https://favicon.io/favicon-converter/) to insert the Thai flag